ugoogalizer/aqi/README.md

 # aqi-pi
 Measure AQI based on PM2.5 or PM10 with a Raspberry Pi and a SDS011 particle sensor.
 In my case I used the Raspberry Pi Zero W.
-Intended to also display API information Adafruit 128x32 Mini OLED device ()
+This package also  displays AQI information on a Adafruit 128x32 Mini OLED device () attached to the Pi.
+This allows the device to become portable when run from a portable USB power supply and not require WiFi or access to a web browser to see the results.

-Original inspiration from Hackenoon's https://hackernoon.com/how-to-measure-particulate-matter-with-a-raspberry-pi-75faa470ec35 and the corresponding github: https://github.com/zefanja/aqi
+Original inspiration from Hackernoon's https://hackernoon.com/how-to-measure-particulate-matter-with-a-raspberry-pi-75faa470ec35 and the corresponding github: https://github.com/zefanja/aqi

 Working
 * HTTP webpage displaying current sensor measu
 * OLED Disply (intended to display aqi result on local display to enable portable measurements)

 Not Working and on the TODO list:
-* Sensor of PM10 and PM2.5rements (waiting postal service of sensor itself)
+* Sensor of PM10 and PM2.5 measurements (waiting postal service of sensor itself)
 * HTTP webpage (plot.ly) displaying historic sensor measurements
 * RESTful API (intended to access from Home Assistant (homeassistant.io))
 * Migrate sensor code from Python2 to Python3